-Now 10 and five years old, Asja and Milan Johnson were abducted to Canada in violation of a custody agreement from the Bahamas by their mother in July 2014, along with their older brothers.
-A year later the brothers were left with a stranger in London, Ontario, and have since been reunited with their dad back home in the Bahamas.
-Asja and Milan’s mother disappeared with the girls and it is believed they are still living somewhere in Canada.
+Now 10 and five years old, the girls were allegedly abducted from the Bahamas by their mother Dazelle Johnson in July 2014, along with their older brothers, in violation of a custody agreement.
+Of extreme concern, in 2015 the brothers were left with a stranger in London, Ontario, but have since been reunited with their dad back home in the Bahamas.
+Their mother disappeared with Asja and Milan — the Canadian Centre has received information that suggests they are still somewhere in Canada.

 “We strongly believe that these two little girls are somewhere in Canada.
 With the public’s help, we hope to locate them,” said Christy Dzikowicz, Director of Missingkids.ca at the Canadian Centre.
 “They could be enrolled in your local school, in a Sunday school class, or playing soccer with your kids.
 We need everyone to look around and consider if they recognize these girls living in your community.”